Jane Blackburn BACP (Accredited)

 - trying to live with the effect of someone who is bullying you

-These are just a few difficult situations; however counselling can help you during any difficult time which is bringing emotional pain or stress into your everyday life.
+These are just a few difficult situations; however counselling can help you during any difficult time which is bringing emotional pain or stress into your everyday life, including anxiety, depression, bereavement and trauma.

 Training, qualifications & experience